fevziomurtekin/DeezerClone/README.md

 ## Roadmap
 - [x] Media player will be created using Exoplayer.
 - [x] Favorites page will be created.
-- [ ] Application will be testing and is out new release.
+- [x] Application will be testing and is out new release.
+- [ ] New features and tests can be added.

 ## License
 The Apache License 2.0 - see [`LICENSE`](LICENSE) for more details